acthomas06/fb_sdk/README.md

 * Visit the App Dashboard [here](https://developers.facebook.com/apps "App Dashboard")
 * Fill in your App Display Name and a namespace (optional)
+* Once you have chosen a Name and namespace, click on your `Settings` tab and note the Application ID provided.
+This ID must be added to the `FB.init()` function.

 ##Add a Like button

 - To add a like button anywhere on your page, insert the following line of HTML:

 `<div class="fb-like" data-send="true" data-width="450" data-show-faces="true"></div>`